-Prerequisite: ACCT 1100.
+Prerequisite: ACCT 1200: Prior completion of or Co-requisite of CINS 1300.
 Accounting principles and procedures relating to payroll accounting, including the required payroll and personnel records and reports: computation and payment of wages and salaries, social security taxes, income tax withholding; unemployment compensation taxes; and the analysis and recording of payroll transactions.
 Fall only.
 (520302)

-ACCT 1300 - INTERMEDIATE ACCOUNTING, PART I (3/0/3)
+ACCT 1300 - INTERMEDIATE ACCOUNTING (3/0/3)

-Prerequisite: ACCT 1200.
-Accounting principles relating to accounts payable and receivable, uncollectables, notes, and interest; merchandise inventory, property, plant, and equipment, and accounting for partnerships.
+Prerequisite: ACCT 2100.
+Accounting principles relating to accounts payable and receivable, uncollectables, notes, and interest; merchandise inventory, property, plant and equipment, and accounting for partnerships.
 Principles relating to the corporate organization, including accounting for capital stock, retained earnings.
 Long-term debt, and intangible assets; also accounting principles and reporting standards.
 Fall only.
 (520302)